Sahamati/aa-sdk-security-guidelines/web-sdk.md

 ### 4. IFrame Integration

 Embedding AA Web SDK in IFrame will enhance user experience but they also bring security risks.

-1. Don't use iframes at any point in time.
-This could lead to various vulnerabilities like clickjacking etc. Use DIVs to load your content.&#x20;
+However, care should be taken to ensure that both the embedding FIU application and the embedded AA application are protected from potential security risks.

+1. Use the **Content Security Poicy** header or using the meta tag to protect the page.&#x20;
+   1. Use CSP frame-ancestors to specify valid parents that may embed a page using <frame>, <iframe>, <object>, <embed>, or <applet>
+   2. Use CSP frame-src to specify valid sources for nested browsing contexts loading using elements such as <frame> and <iframe>
+   3. Use IFrame Sandbox attribute to apply extra restrictions to the content in the frame
+   4. Use CSP Sandbox (similar to iFrame sandbox attribute) to apply extra restrictions to the content in the frame
-2. Use frame bursting codes to prevent your page from being vulnerable to clickjacking attacks.
+3. Use frame bursting codes to prevent your page from being vulnerable to clickjacking attacks.
-3. X-Frame-Options is an HTTP header that allows sites control over how your site may be framed within an iframe.
+4. X-Frame-Options is an HTTP header that allows sites control over how your site may be framed within an iframe.
-4. X-Frame-Options has been superseded by the Content Security Policy’s frame-ancestors directive, which allows considerably more granular control over the origins allowed to frame a site:
+5. X-Frame-Options has been superseded by the Content Security Policy’s frame-ancestors directive, which allows considerably more granular control over the origins allowed to frame a site:
    1. DENY - disallow allow attempts to iframe site
    2. SAMEORIGIN - allow the site to iframe itself